 XB-70 ValkyrieA North American offering.
 The US was worried about how well their bomber force could survive in the face of Soviet air defenses; for a while, their answer was to fly higher and faster, and the XB-70 was the ultimate expression of this trend: a high-altitude Mach 3+ jet bomber which could generate lift by riding its own sonic shockwaves.
 In the late 1950s it was believed that improvements in SAMs and air defense technologies would overtake what was manageable and practical for a manned aircraft, putting the viability of the B-70 in question.
 The B-70 program was put on hold in 1958/59 while a thorough evaluation of this issue was conducted.
 This showed that the promised advances in surface-to-air missiles were not taking place and were unlikely to be attained any time soon.
 In fact, even today surface to air missiles have not reached the level of performance predicted in 1957 and the B-70 would still be beyond their effective reach.
 It was also claimed that the Valkyrie had radar and thermal signatures that were abnormally large.
 This also was incorrect; the B-70 did have a very large radar cross sections from the side but nose-on it had only 40 percent of the RCS of a B-52 and this could be cut still further by using radar absorbing materials already being used on the SR-71 and A-12.
 Nor was the production B-70 likely to be that costly; USAF figures for a 350 aircraft fleet with 60 reconnaissance RS-70s was about $18 million per aircraft.
 This was twice the cost of a B-52H or 50 percent more than a B-58A.
 What really killed the B-70 was the need for funds to develop a multi-role combat aircraft that eventually became the F-111.
 The two XB-70s that were built were very valuable research aircraft, and very much deserving of their moniker.
 (Although, in context as a nuclear bomber, "Valkyrie" (from the Old Norse valkyrja, "chooser of the slain") as a nickname was also petrifyingly literal.)
 The XB-70 also has an interesting legacy in the Lensman Arms Race it touched off.
 The Soviet heard about it and developed the MiG-25, basically a Mach-3 rocket engine with huge wings to keep it from falling out of the sky, as a counter.
+They also decided that big, long-range, supersonic bombers sounded pretty cool and developed one of their own, the TU-160 Blackjack (it is the biggest combat aircraft ever built and exceeds every other American bomber in both payload and speed.)
 The Americans, misinterpreting the MiG-25 as an air superiority fighter, developed the F-15 as a counter.
 The Soviets then trotted out the Su-27 to deal with the F-15, the Americans trotted out the F-22 to deal with the Su-27... and the USSR collapsed.
 As it stands, America and the F-22 have won; and we should leave it at that, because the F-22 causes enough Flame Wars as it is.

 B-1B LancerKnown among the crews as the "Bone" ("B-ONE" spelled out).
 The B-1A project was terminated due to being too expensive, and Carter (although he couldn't really say it at the time) deciding to focus his efforts on the B-2 instead.
 Reagan restarted the project with some modifications (reducing the max speed and turning the plane into a low-level penetrator) as the B-1B, and in all 100 were built.
 67 remain in service with others lost in accidents or cannibalised for parts.
 With a four-person crew (women have flown it into combat), it has been optimised for the conventional role- i.e. it no longer can carry nukes- and used in a number of conflicts as such.
 It has an internal bomb load of 37,000 kg, second only to the Tu-160.
 It could add another 27 tonnes externally, but this is both pretty much prohibited by START I (which also effectively bars the plane from carrying air-launched cruise missiles) and would compromise the quasi-stealth capability of the aircraft (though neither has stopped the USAF from hanging targeting pods at these points, partly because the Taliban don't have radar) - it's estimated to have a radar cross-section 1/50 of the similar sized B-52.
 A proposed upgrade, the B-1R, would fully recommission all external hardpoints, upgrade the radar to track air targets, and allow bombs to be interchangeable with air-to-air missiles to create the world's largest fighter plane (as well as giving it the world's most awkward nickname for an aircraft).